Bridge Over Troubled Water Indeed

 A short, steep climb up through some overgrown shrubs and all sorts of plants with various prickers and those brown things that stick to your pants.
 This stretch was very slick and annoying, but once on top, I found myself in a reverting meadow.
 The Walk Book calls this the “Rose Garden” for some reason (perhaps there are roses here in season) and it’s a nice diversion from the New England woods I’d been walking through for a couple hours.

-I walked around and took one of my favorite pictures ever (see here, left).
+I walked around and took the above picture.
 Belying the peacefulness of that shot, I realized that the blazes were nowhere to be found.
 I didn’t bother bringing the trail description (which I know now would have helped) so I found myself taking every mown path, of which there are several, into the woods at various points.